 4. Establish worthwhile call lists

 Qualified leads are a treat to work with, and while your reps might have to cold call from time to time, they’ll certainly appreciate having quality, receptive prospects at the top of their pile.
-Having a CRM integrated with your dialer can enable you to sort leads by rank order, while displaying handy information like product needs, organization, or call history.
+Having a CRM and lead management software integrated with your dialer can enable you to sort leads by rank order, while displaying handy information like product needs, organization, or call history.

-ReadyMode’s integrated dialer automatically receives information from your lead gen website and other vendors.
+ReadyMode’s integrated predictive auto dialer software automatically receives information from your lead gen website and other vendors.
 Once they’re in, your reps have all the details they need at a glance, prepping them to call with a click.

 5. Get frequent customer feedback